RenpyRemix/extra-animated-value/explain_value_image.md

 Also see that, unlike the first two, the last one does not pass the dissolve value.
 This leaves it as `True (the default)` which tells the Displayable to dissolve between each image depending upon the .percent value.
 Thus, with `red, yellow and green` at `0.0, 0.5 and 1.0`, if the value was 0.25 the resulting image would be `red with a 50% transparent yellow on top` as it is 50% of the way from red toward yellow.

+When the render method of the ValueImage is called it creates a render and then swiftly blits the image or images it needs onto that.
+Even with one of those images having altered opacity, this is a cheap/fast operation and should be suitable for even lower spec platforms.
+That render method, after the initial call for first display, is only called again during frames where the bar is changing value.
+When the bar is just staying at one value, this Displayable goes dormant and does not keep evaluating the same image.

 ### Navigation: